globalcosmos/neptoon/docs/user-guide/process-with-config/sensor-config.md

 ## Raw Data Parse Options

+Raw Data Parsing refers to the required step to take your raw data files (e.g., found on the SD card in the logger) and converting them to a single csv file.
+No data manipulation is done at this stage.
+In it's simplest form it will take a list of `.txt` files and order them by date.
+When things get more complicated (e.g., only files with a certain prefix contain CRNS data), other settings are required.

+!!!
+Warning "Is this step needed?"
+    You can skip this step if your data is already available as a single csv file.
+Simply set `parse_raw_data` to False and move on to time series data below.

 !!! tip "Requirements"
     For this section the `Required` column will change if you select `True` for `parse_raw_data`.